pjhoor/fishyRepo/docs/introduction.md

 On one hand, sustainable energy is important to lower emissions and fight climate change.
 The different kinds of sustainable energy per country affect the emissions in that country so that there are less emissions.
 It wins back renewable energy in a sustainable way so that there is less need to obtain energy causing bad emissions.
 So there will be a positive correlation between sustainable energy and lessening the emissions per country.

-However, although global warming is indeed a big problem in the world, sustainable energy might not be the solution.
+On the other hand, while global warming is indeed a big problem in the world, sustainable energy might not be the solution.
 The sustainable energy per country can not keep up with the amount of emissions per country to have a positive effect.
 There will not be a clear positive correlation between sustainable energy and fewer emissions per country.

 In short, this data story will explore the correlation between emissions and sustainable energy per country.